 44. Enter the total number of inmates/ residents/detainees who identify as transgender or intersex in the facility as of the first day of the onsite portion of the audit: 0 45.
 Enter the total number of inmates/ residents/detainees who reported sexual abuse in the facility as of the first day of the onsite portion of the audit: 0 46.
 Enter the total number of inmates/ residents/detainees who disclosed prior sexual victimization during risk screening in the facility as of the first day of the onsite portion of the audit: 0 47.
 Enter the total number of inmates/ residents/detainees who were ever placed in segregated housing/isolation for risk of sexual victimization in the facility as of the first day of the onsite portion of the audit: 0 48.
 Provide any additional comments regarding the population characteristics of inmates/residents/detainees in the facility as of the first day of the onsite portion of the audit (e.g., groups not tracked, issues with identifying certain populations): No text provided.
 Staff, Volunteers, and Contractors Population Characteristics on Day One of the Onsite Portion of the Audit 49.
-Enter the total number of STAFF, including both full- and part-time staff, employed by the facility as of the first day of the onsite portion of the audit: 36 50.
+Enter the total number of STAFF, including both full- and part-time staff, employed by the facility as of the first day of the onsite portion of the audit: 34 50.
 Enter the total number of VOLUNTEERS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 0

-51. Enter the total number of CONTRACTORS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 0 52.
-Provide any additional comments regarding the population characteristics of staff, volunteers, and contractors who were in the facility as of the first day of the onsite portion of the audit: No text provided.
-INTERVIEWS Inmate/Resident/Detainee Interviews Random Inmate/Resident/Detainee Interviews 53.
-Enter the total number of RANDOM INMATES/RESIDENTS/DETAINEES who were interviewed: 18 54.
-Select which characteristics you considered when you selected RANDOM INMATE/RESIDENT/DETAINEE interviewees: (select all that apply) □ Age □ Race □ Ethnicity (e.g., Hispanic, Non-Hispanic) □ Length of time in the facility □ Housing assignment □ Gender □ Other □ None 55.
-How did you ensure your sample of RANDOM INMATE/RESIDENT/DETAINEE interviewees was geographically diverse?
-I interviewed residents from each of the housing units.
-56. Were you able to conduct the minimum number of random inmate/ resident/detainee interviews?
-YesNo
+51. Enter the total number of CONTRACTORS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 0

+52. Provide any additional comments regarding the population characteristics of staff, volunteers, and contractors who were in the facility as of the first day of the onsite portion of the audit: Staff interviews were conducted in accordance with the PREA auditor handbook.
+The handbook indicated that at least twelve randomly selected staff were required to be interviewed as well as specialized staff.
+From the provided lists, the auditor selected a representative sample of staff for the random interviews.
+Staff for the random interviews varied across gender, race, rank, post assignments and shift.

+INTERVIEWS

+Inmate/Resident/Detainee Interviews

+Random Inmate/Resident/Detainee Interviews

+53. Enter the total number of RANDOM INMATES/RESIDENTS/DETAINEES who were interviewed: 18

+54. Select which characteristics you Age

+considered when you selected RANDOM INMATE/RESIDENT/DETAINEE Race

+interviewees: (select all that apply) Ethnicity (e.g., Hispanic, Non-Hispanic)

+Length of time in the facility

+Housing assignment

+Gender

+Other

+None

+55. How did you ensure your sample of RANDOM INMATE/RESIDENT/DETAINEE interviewees was geographically diverse?
+I interviewed resident from each of the housing units.